 Ride with Heart!
 As cyclists we use our heart a lot and Emory has been one of the nationally best heart instutions.
 Emory has now joined four areas of research into one the Emory Heart and Vascular Center.
 My doctor Dr. Angel Leon is the lead electrocardiolist at Emory and integral in setting up this new center to better serve us all.
 Dr. Leon will be riding with you at the GA400 Ride.
 He is a life long cyclist and has helped many of us cyclists and more.
 Now let's give from our heart to Emory to help advanced the treatments that allow us to ride even further in this journey we call life.

 As cyclists we use our heart a lot!
 My doctor Dr. Angel Leon is the head electrocardiolist at Emory and is instrumental in launching the Emory Heart and Vascular Center.
-The Center for research was started just over a year ago to bring 4 concentrations together and needs our help to continue this great area of research that can help us all.
+The Center for research was started just over two years ago to bring 4 concentrations together.
+The Center needs our help to continue this great area of research that can help us all.
 Emory writes the scripts for the regional hospitals and is continually improving through their research.